hukai916/Git_Cheatsheet/README.md

 git add
 ## Remove file from staging status:
 git rm --cached <file>
-## Add all file to staging status:
+## Add all files to staging status:
 git add .

 Note that when you change staged files, and do git status to check their status, they will be listed as changed too.